Home

 Early Intensive Developmental and Behavioral Intervention - EIDBI - Minnesota Department of Human Services

-Provides medically necessary early intensive intervention for people with ASD and related conditions, as well as: - Educate, train and support their parents and families - Improve long-term outcomes and the quality of life for people and their families. - Promote individuals independence and participation in family, school and community life
+Provides medically necessary early intensive intervention for people living with an Autism Spectrum Disorder (ADS) or a related condition, as well as: - Educate, train, and support their parents and families - Improve long-term outcomes and the quality of life for people and their families. - Promote individuals' independence and participation in family, school, and community life

 Last assured